Our Statement on COVID-19

 - Avoid unnecessary contact with sick individuals.

-- The CDC does not recommend that people who are healthy wear a face mask to protect themselves from respiratory diseases, including COVID-19.
+- The CDC recommends that everyone except those who are unable such as children and those with breathing impairments to wear a face mask to protect themselves from respiratory diseases, including COVID-19.